arun96/SouthAsianGenomeDiversity/README.md

 ## Contact

-If you're coming here from my poster, and want to leave a comment/note for me, please do so using the following form: [Contact Form](https://docs.google.com/forms/d/1rbrBBXTupyRSqqrBFbuvgqbC6mOgn53jzAnOVLSAfxY/)
+If you're coming here from my poster, and want to leave a comment/note for me, please do so using the following form: [Arun Das SA Genomes Contact Form](https://docs.google.com/forms/d/1rbrBBXTupyRSqqrBFbuvgqbC6mOgn53jzAnOVLSAfxY/)

 Otherwise, please send me an email or open an issue on this repository.